 A component on its own will do nothing.
-To ensure Umbraco processes your component you will need to register it within a custom user composer, like this:
+To ensure Umbraco processes your component, you will need to register it within a custom composer, like this:

 With the composer and component installed and compiling correctly, your custom vanilla MVC controller will now load.
-Happy caoding!
+Happy coding!